lilhalzy/frontend-systems-lab/README.md

 * **Server-State Orchestrator:** TanStack Query v5 (React Query)
 * **Historical Architecture Iterations:** Local component state, Context API, useReducer state management, TanStack Query server-state architecture

-These implementations were developed as part of the project's evolution and are retained in commit history for comparison and learning purposes.
+_These implementations were developed as part of the project's evolution and are retained in commit history for comparison and learning purposes._

----

 ## Progress Tracking & Milestones